Causality Guided Representation Learning for Cross-Style Hate Speech Detection: Introduction

 Our comprehensive evaluation demonstrates \methodName{} achieves superior performance across multiple challenging scenarios.
 In cross-style generalization tasks, \methodName{} achieves 0.81 average macro-F1, acquiring a relative improvement of 13\% compared with the state-of-the-art method.
 Ablation studies confirm the critical role of each component in \methodName{}.
 Further latent representation visualization and further analysis demonstrate the effectiveness of causal-driven design.
 Our work underscores the potential of causal disentanglement in improving generalized hate speech detection, offering practical implications for creating safer and more responsible online environments.
-Our contributions are summarized: \begin{itemize} \item We introduce a principled causal graph that explicitly models the generative process of hate speech, systematically disentangling online posts into interpretable latent factors.
+Our contributions are summarized: \begin{itemize}[leftmargin=*] \item We introduce a principled causal graph that explicitly models the generative process of hate speech, systematically disentangling online posts into interpretable latent factors.
 It unifies explicit and implicit hate speech within a coherent causal framework. \item We design and implement \methodName{}, a representation learning framework that operationalizes the proposed causal graph.
-By isolating latent factors and leveraging counterfactual reasoning, \methodName{} effectively mitigates platform-induced confounding and robustly generalizes across expression styles. \item We conduct extensive experiments on multiple real-world hate speech datasets, demonstrating that \methodName{} significantly outperforms state-of-the-art baselines in cross-style generalization, providing robust, interpretable, and causally informed insights into hate speech characteristics. \end{itemize}
+By isolating latent factors and leveraging counterfactual reasoning, \methodName{} effectively mitigates platform-induced confounding and robustly generalizes across expression styles. \item We conduct extensive experiments on multiple real-world hate speech datasets, demonstrating that \methodName{} significantly outperforms state-of-the-art baselines in cross-style hate speech detection, providing robust, interpretable, and causally informed insights into harmful online content moderation. \end{itemize}